waltonryan/eldjango/README.md

 	$ pip install --no-index -f http://dist.plone.org/thirdparty/ -U PIL

-Make sure that you <code>check permissions</code>, as described by the <a href="http://docs.django-userena.org/en/latest/commands.html#commands">django-userena documentation</a>.
-This is because we are not starting django-userena from scratch.
+Make sure that you <code>check permissions</code> as instructed by the <a href="http://docs.django-userena.org/en/latest/commands.html#commands">django-userena documentation</a>.
+This is because we are not starting eldjango from scratch.
 This will usually do the trick:

 	$ heroku run python manage.py check_permissions